Why Children and Youth Belong in Worship

 - Relax!
 Children will wiggle, but don’t feel you have to suppress it in God’s house.

-- Children learn good behavior in church by copying the behavior of adults and we are all here to help
+- Children learn good behavior in church by copying the behavior of adults and we are all here to help them learn.

 - Worship bags are available in the back of the sanctuary for children's use.